WaterBender231/wef-nexus-online-course/watersecurity/32waterconcepts.md

 ##### Figure 2: Asian Water Development Outlook (Asian Development Bank 2013) #####
 <br/> <br/>

 The ADB (2013) applied a framework looking at five dimensions to assess national water security.
 The methodology has been applied for all Asian countries and here the main dimensions and indicators are presented.
-The scale used for national water security goes from 1 to 5 using the following qualitative interpretation: 1 = hazardous, 2 = engaged, 3 = capable, 4 = effective, 5 = model-
+The scale used for national water security goes from 1 to 5 using the following qualitative interpretation: 1 = hazardous, 2 = engaged, 3 = capable, 4 = effective, 5 = model

 The key dimensions (KD) are listed below:
 - KD1: Household water security